vgacentrifuge/pcb/README.md

 Try to get them close to the pins on the actual PCB.

 We also need a **configuration flash chip** on the board, to program the FPGA on startup.
+See UG908 Appendix C.

-TODO: Find supported flash chip (See UG908 Appendix C).
+The PCB Lecture used the [S25FL127SABMFV101](https://www.digikey.no/en/products/detail/cypress-semiconductor-corp/S25FL127SABMFV101/5788556).

 #### Debug connector
 The Debug connector from the lecture looks like the **14-pin F JTAG ILA connector**.